 The interior of the church is subdivided into various areas placed on several levels.
 Characterized by the sober solemnity of Romanesque architecture, it owes its present appearance to the 19th-century restoration work of Luigi Arcioni.

-From the raised entrance, through the stairs built by the Piantavigna, you can descend into the circular ambulatory.
-The ambulatory is separated from the central nucleus, known as the Platea di Santa Maria (Auditorium of Santa Maria), by eight imposing pillars that support the large dome above.
+From the raised entrance, through the stairs built by Piantavigna, you descend into the circular ambulatory.
+The ambulatory is separated from the central nucleus, known as the Auditorium of Santa Maria (Platea di Santa Maria), by eight imposing pillars that support the large dome above.

 From the auditorium, you can climb some steps to the presbitery, or descend into the Crypt of San Filastrio, the oldest structure preserved in the church, part of the ancient Basilica of Santa Maria Maggiore de Dom.